 If the I.D.
 Buzz Cargo wasn’t green enough for you, then get on your bike!
 Or maybe the Cargo e-bike.
 Volkswagen also released the concept e-bike as a solution for sustainable courier services in urban areas for what they call the “last mile deliverer”.
 With the driver, the bike can carry a load of up to 210 KG and volumes of half a cubic metre.
 The cargo e-bike is a pedelec bike, which means that it adds assistance to the riders pedalling.
 To do this it is attached with a 250-watt mid-motor that can reach speeds of up to 15 miles per hour.
 Volkswagen has also introduced innovative tilt-leveling technology which prevents the load from tilting when turning a corner.
 Perhaps we’ll see Uber Eats cyclists without the infamous backpacks in the future.

 What the rise in electric courier vehicles means for the environment

 Innovation in electric courier vans could help reduce the huge 28% of UK greenhouse gases that come from transport.

-The future looks to be bright for electric vehicles and with an 11% sales rise in the UK across all electric vehicles as well as the government aiming for all vehicles to be emission free by 2050.
+The future looks to be bright for electric vehicles and with an 11% sales rise in the UK across all-electric vehicles as well as the government aiming for all vehicles to be emission-free by 2050.
 As many a van owner will tell you, there is little choice for electric vans.
 And so, with Volkswagen leading the way for electric vans, Couriers also look set to benefit from more options being made available by competing manufacturers.
-And since the government have estimated that 28% of greenhouse gases are from Transport, it seems to strengthen the case for more innovation in electric courier vans.
-At the moment It looks like Volkswagen are leading the way with the recent e-Crafter and the imminent I.D.
+And since the government has estimated that 28% of greenhouse gases are from Transport, it seems to strengthen the case for more innovation in electric courier vans.
+At the moment it looks like Volkswagen is leading the way with the recent e-Crafter and the imminent I.D.
 Buzz Cargo, and with all these electric vehicles set for release, maybe they should change their name to VOLTswagen.